 Graduate with Your Harvard Degree

-When you have fulfilled all degree requirements, you will earn your degree: Master of Liberal Arts in Extension Studies, Field: Sustainability.
-Degrees are awarded in November, March, and May.
-You participate in the annual Harvard Commencement ceremony in May.
+When you have fulfilled all degree requirements, you will earn your Harvard University degree: Master of Liberal Arts in Extension Studies, Field: Sustainability.
+Degrees are awarded in November, March, and May, with the annual Harvard Commencement ceremony in May.

 Degree Guidelines and Policies